h0lg/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

 ### Strip namespaces from XML comments

-You can reduce the noise in the member lists of classes on your diagrams by supplying a space-separated list of namespaces to omit from the output like so:
+You can reduce the noise in the XML documentation comments on classes on your diagrams by supplying a space-separated list of namespaces to omit from the output like so:

 <pre>
-netAmermaid.exe <b>--strip-namespaces System.Collections.Generic System</b> --assembly ..\path\to\your\assembly.dll --output-folder .
+ilspycmd.exe <b>--generate-diagrammer-strip-namespaces System.Collections.Generic System</b> ..\path\to\your\assembly.dll --generate-diagrammer --output-folder .
 </pre>

 Note how `System` is replaced **after** other namespaces starting with `System.` to achieve complete removal.